zenstackhq/zenstack-docs/docs/the-complete-guide/part1/3-cli.md

 1. Install Prisma if it's not already installed
 1. Install the `zenstack` CLI package as a dev dependency
 1. Install the `@zenstackhq/runtime` package
-1. Copy the `prisma/schema.prisma` file to `schema.zmodel` if it exists; otherwise create a new template `schema.zmodel` file
+1. Copy the `prisma/schema.prisma` file to `schema.zmodel` if it exists; otherwise, create a new template `schema.zmodel` file

-If you have a special project setup that the "init" command doesn't work with, you can always manually complete the steps above.
+You can always manually complete the steps above if you have a special project setup that the "init" command doesn't work with.

-After the initialization, please remember that moving forward you should edit the `schema.zmodel`.
+After the initialization, please remember that you should edit the `schema.zmodel` moving forward.
 The `prisma/schema.prisma` file will be automatically regenerated when you run `zenstack generate`.

 ### Preparing The Schema